Photon condensation, Van Vleck paramagnetism, and chiral cavities: Introduction

-Recent studies, however, have shown that when extended electron systems are coupled in a gauge-invariant fashion to a transverse {\it spatially-varying} electromagnetic vector potential $\hat{\bm A}({\bm r})$, equilibrium photon condensation may occur as a Condon domain instability~\cite{nataf_prl_2019,andolina_prb_2020,guerci_prl_2020,Basko22,Mazza23}.
-Key to this phenomenon is the orbital paramagnetic character of the itinerant electron system.
-Orbital paramagnetism, i.e.~a positive sign of the orbital magnetic susceptibility, is a rather rare phenomenon in nature, as diamagnetism tends to dominate.
-For example, we know that the orbital response of a free parabolic-band electron gas has a diamagnetic character (Landau diamagnetism)~\cite{Huang}.
-Similarly, the zero-energy Landau level in two-dimensional (2D) systems of massless Dirac fermions is responsible for the strong diamagnetic nature of graphite and graphene (McClure diamagnetism)~\cite{mcclure_pr_1956}.
+Recent studies, however, have shown that when {\it itinerant} electron systems are coupled in a gauge-invariant fashion to a transverse {\it spatially-varying} electromagnetic vector potential $\hat{\bm A}({\bm r})$, equilibrium photon condensation may occur as a magnetostatic instability~\cite{nataf_prl_2019,andolina_prb_2020,guerci_prl_2020,Basko22,Mazza23}.
+Key to this phenomenon is the orbital paramagnetic character of the electronic system.
+Orbital paramagnetism, i.e.~a positive sign of the orbital magnetic susceptibility, is a rather rare phenomenon in nature, as diamagnetism tends to dominate~\cite{Huang,mcclure_pr_1956}.
 Nevertheless, itinerant electron systems may display orbital paramagnetism~\cite{vignale_prl_1991,bruder_prl_1998,principi_prl_2010,gomez_prl_2011,raoux_prl_2014,piechon_prb_2016}.

+On a seemingly disconnected path, the impact of vacuum cavity fields on the chemical and physical properties of molecules has been demonstrated~\cite{VacuumReview,ebbesen_acr_2016,kowalewski_pnas_2017,fregoni_acsnano_2022}.
+A great deal of interest emerged after seminal experiments unveiled how photochemical reaction rates can be modified within cavities~\cite{thomas_science_2019,hutchison_angewchem_2012}.
+This blooming field is nowadays known as {\it polaritonic chemistry}~\cite{fregoni_acsnano_2022}.
+Fundamental theoretical work in this field~\cite{haugland_jcp_2021,Haugland_PRX_2020,riso_nc_2022,ruggenthaler_arxiv_2021,rokaj_jpb_2018,schafer_acs_2020} is carried out in the framework of the electrical dipole approximation, whereby molecular transitions couple solely with the cavity electric field, thereby neglecting magnetic effects.
+The need to transcend the electrical dipole approximation in polaritonic chemistry is beginning to emerge.
+For example, the authors of Ref.~\cite{riso_arxiv_2022} go beyond it in order to distinguish between two enantiomers in chiral cavities.